brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  2. For this exact same reason, negative disaggregation avoids the transitory incast problem that we described above.

-# Choosing between positive and negative disaggregation
+# On the relationship between positive and negative disaggregation

+@@@

 By default, RIFT-Python behaves as follows: